News & Events

 Photo: New Zealand School of Dance students.
 Photographed by Stephen A'Court

 SUCCESS AT AHA

-Congratulations to the students from the New Zealand School of Dance who shone at the Alana Haines Australasian Awards in March 2013.
+Students from the New Zealand School of Dance shone at the Alana Haines Australasian Awards in March 2013.

 Tynan Wood took top honours winning the Supreme Award.